-J. Crew is the first high profile retailer collapse amidst the Covid-19 pandemic.
+Crabtree & Evelyn, Jeanswest, Bardot, Topshot, Ed Harry — these are among the famous retailers in Australia who collapsed and closed shop.
+The trend started with J. Crew, the first high profile retailer to collapse amidst the Covid-19 pandemic.
 Even before the pandemic hit U.S. shores, the 73-year old retailer was already feeling the financial crunch with slipping sales and billions of debt.
-Store closings in late March were the last straw for J. Crew and possibly many other retailers around the world.
+Store closings in late March were the last straw for J. Crew and many other retailers around the world, including Australia.

-Recently, outdoor and work supplies retainer Aussie Disposals entered voluntary administration after suffering serious losses from, first, the bushfire crisis, and, second, the Covid-19 crisis.
-Even before the bushfires and the pandemic, SmartCompany noted that, in the past 12 months alone, Australia saw popular brands like EB Games, Curious Planet, Bose, Collette, and fashion retailer Jeanswest close many of their stores.
+Recently, Aussie Disposals entered voluntary administration after suffering serious losses.
+The outdoor and work supplies retailer battled two major setbacks this year: first, the bushfire crisis, and, second, the Covid-19 crisis.
+However, even before the bushfires and the global pandemic, SmartCompany noted that many popular Australian brands already closed stores.
+In the past 12 months alone, EB Games, Curious Planet, Bose, Collette, and fashion retailer Jeanswest closed many of their shops.
 During the past decades, the retail sector has seen 114 prominent company collapses.

-The retail industry is worth more than $325 billion, according to the Australian Retailers Association, employing more than 1.3 million in the country.
-The significance of the industry to the Australian economy is not minute, thus, the insolvency of one has a considerable impact on unemployment and economic activity.
+The retail industry is worth more than $325 billion, according to the Australian Retailers Association.
+It also employs more than 1.3 million in the country.
+These figures represent the significance of the retail industry to the Australian economy.
+Thus, insolvency of even one has a considerable impact on unemployment and economic activity.

 Why then are retailers prone to financial collapse?
 They close their doors for various reasons but KPMG recognized that consumer spending habits have changed through the decades.
 When shoppers used to enjoy malls and bricks and mortar stores, now they enjoy shopping online through their mobile gadgets.
 Moreover, SmartCompany noted that consumer values have also changed to sustainable and ethically-sourced products.

 Further, the world economy also shrank.
 Technological innovation has eased the entry of foreign goods into Australia.
-When, before foreign goods used to be sold in retail stores by big companies who order in bulk, now consumers can buy products from the manufacturer themselves and have those products shipped directly to the shopper’s home.
-The easing of worldwide economic barriers stiffened competition in the retail industry especially in Australia because competitors are not just located down the street but around the world as well.
+A few decades back, foreign goods used to be sold in retail stores by big companies who order in bulk.
+Now, consumers can buy products directly from the manufacturer and have those products shipped to the shopper’s home.
+The easing of worldwide economic barriers further stiffened competition in the Australian retail industry.
+Now, the competitors are not just located down the street but around the world as well.